M-Variance Asymptotics and Uniqueness of Descriptors

 which has means $\pm \frac{\pi}{2}$ and for higher dimensions $p>1$ we use, denoting the normal distribution by $N$

 which has means $(\pm 1, 0, \dots, 0)^T$, i.e. two opposite poles.

 For $p=1$ we use $B=10\,000$ and otherwise $B=2\,000$.
-We then perform tests on $T=1\,000$ samples for each sample size and display the resulting sorted p-valued in a pp-plot in Figures \ref{fig:test-size-1d}, \ref{fig:test-size-23d} and \ref{fig:test-size-45d}.
-Generally, we observe that the test statistic $T_\ell$ appears to yield somewhat better results than $T_d$.
-Both tests approach the size predicted by the asymptotics for large $n$, and in the one-dimensional situation the test achieves very good performance already for $n=30$.
+We then perform tests on $T=1\,000$ samples for each sample size and display the resulting sorted p-valued in a pp-plot in Figures \ref{fig:test-size-1d}, and \ref{fig:test-size-23d}.
+The test approaches the size predicted by the asymptotics for large $n$, and in the one-dimensional situation the test achieves very good performance already for $n=30$.